CollectorsObservatory/Automata/README.md

 ## Overview of Functions

+### `automaton_ift3101`
+Implements a finite automaton that manages a regular language.
+It transitions through predefined states based on the input characters, accepting or rejecting the word based on the defined language rules.

+### `pushdown_automaton`
-- `pushdown_automaton`: This function simulates a pushdown automaton tailored for processing the language `a^nb^n`, where `n` represents a positive integer.
+Simulates a pushdown automaton tailored for processing the language `a^nb^n`, where `n` represents a positive integer.
 It checks whether the input word matches the language criteria, specifically ensuring an equal number of `a`s followed by an equal number of `b`s.

+### `double_pushdown_automaton`
-- `double_pushdown_automaton`: Expanding on the concept, this function simulates a double stacked pushdown automaton for the language `a^nb^nc^n`.
-It assesses whether the input string follows the specified pattern, validating that the counts of `a`s, `b`s, and `c`s are equal, thus belonging to the intended context-free language.
+Expands on the pushdown automaton concept, simulating a double stacked pushdown automaton for the language `a^nb^nc^n`.
+It validates that the input string follows the specified pattern, with equal counts of `a`s, `b`s, and `c`s.

+### `pushdown`
+Verifies if a given string of parentheses is properly nested.
+This function uses a stack to track the opening and closing of parentheses, ensuring each is properly matched and in the correct order.
+It returns true if the string is properly nested, false otherwise.

+### `pushdown_two`
+Extends the pushdown automaton concept to check for the proper nesting of both parentheses `()` and brackets `[]`.
+It utilizes two separate stacks to track the opening and closing of these symbols, ensuring that each type is properly matched and nested.
+This function can handle mixed sequences of parentheses and brackets, returning true if the sequence is correctly nested.